 Psychological preparation for conducting an interview.
 Self-reflection of one's own possibilities, abilities to lead a conversation, to help.
 Possibilities of helping with conversations from the point of view of selected psychological approaches.
 Systematic approach to helping.
 Interview and professional ways to help and control.
 Objectivist and constructivist framework of conversation in theory and practice.
 Is it possible to help with control?
 Opening the interview, negotiating the course, course, ending the interview.
 Constructivist questions in the interview.
 Analysis of individual phases of conducting the interview.
 Reflex team possibilities of help in conversation.
 Models of reflective teams.
 Model situations of conducting an interview with an individual.
 Model situations of conducting an interview with a group.
 Professional possibilities, advantages and pitfalls of solving problems with an individual, with a group.

 Provides: Mgr.
 Ondrej Kalina, PhD.

 Approved: prof. PhDr.
-Ol'ga Orosová, CSc., prof. RNDr. Ľubomír Kováč, CSc., prof. PaedDr.
+Ol'ga Orosová, CSc., doc.
+RNDr.
+Marcel Uhrin, PhD., univerzitný

-Course ID: KAaA/ | Course name: Translation of EU texts
+| Course ID: KAaA/ | Course na

 PREUm/15